scozzard/opencensus-dotnet-core-api-demo/README.md

 ### Viewing metrics on Stackdriver

-Go to the Stackdriver's [metrics explorer](https://console.cloud.google.com/monitoring/metrics-explorer) in the Google Cloud console, and apply the following options (metric is _opencensus_api/views/requests_):
+With the default project selected, go to the Stackdriver's [metrics explorer](https://console.cloud.google.com/monitoring/metrics-explorer) in the Google Cloud console, and apply the following options (metric is _opencensus_api/views/requests_):

 ![metrics](https://i.imgur.com/QK17Odr.png)